Stickiem/tp/docs/UserGuide.md

 Examples:
 * `findTag colleague important`

 ---
-### Important Note on Character Encoding for Find Commands

-**Note:** All find commands (`findName`, `findPhone`, etc.) work best with standard English alphabet characters.
-When using special characters or non-English alphabets (such as Turkish, Chinese, etc.), search results may be unexpected.

-**Example:** Searching for names with special characters might return more or fewer results than expected.

-**Recommendation:** For best results, use standard English characters in your your contact information.

----
 ### Sorting the Address Book: `sort`
 Sorts the address book by one or more fields.